-This year, as the impact of the pandemic grew, we used our expertise to bring people and data together to understand and respond to our region's most challenging needs.
+In 2021, as the impact of the pandemic grew, we used our expertise to bring people and data together to understand and respond to our region's most challenging needs.
 We have:

-- Launched a mobile-friendly volunteer platform, www.volunteertricities.org, to connect thousands with opportunities to volunteer to improve the conditions in which we live. - Coached and providing training to more than 24 small nonprofit organization to support their continued success. - Distributed over 801,000 pieces of free masks, gloves, gowns, and other PPE to 59 local organizations to help their staff and volunteers safely meet client needs. - Raised, invested, and leveraged philanthropic contributions to create and support innovative solutions to generate sustained community impact. - Held ourselves accountable through our commitment to continually measure improvements in living conditions and quality of life across our community.
+- Expanded the use of a mobile-friendly volunteer platform, www.volunteertricities.org, to connect the local community with opportunities to volunteer to improve the conditions in which we live. - Facilitated a 12-month, learning collaborative to support the professional development and organizational growth of five local nonprofit organizations. - Distributed 965,325 pieces of free masks, gloves, gowns, and other PPE to 44 local organizations to help their staff and volunteers safely meet client needs. - Raised, invested, and leveraged philanthropic contributions to create and support innovative solutions to generate sustained community impact. - Held ourselves accountable through our commitment to continually measure improvements in living conditions and quality of life across our community.

-In 2020, donors and companies enabled our United Way to provide funds to more than 200 not-for-profit organizations doing work within Benton and Franklin Counties.
-We also provided 34 grants for local programs filling service gaps in our region's areas of greatest needs and 104 rapid response grants to address challenges created by the pandemic.
-In 2019, United Way provided funds to more than 200 not-for-profit organizations and 38 grants for local programs filling service gaps in our region's areas of greatest needs.
-Working united, our collaborations and funded partners are solving our region's biggest problems and creating lasting change.
+In 2021, donors and companies enabled our United Way to provide funds to more than 211 not-for-profit organizations doing work within Benton and Franklin Counties.
+We also provided 34 grants for local programs filling service gaps in our region's areas of greatest needs.
+In 2020, United Way provided funds to more than 200 not-for-profit organizations and 34 grants for local programs filling service gaps in our region's areas of greatest needs.